henridb/medium-articles/contextuality/main.md

 <figcaption aria-hidden="true">The Mermin square</figcaption>
 </figure>

-Fig. <a href="#fig:mermin-square" data-reference-type="ref"
-data-reference="fig:mermin-square">1</a> represent such an experiment, where the operator used are the points and the series of measurement are the lines (vertical and horizontal) of this figure.
+Fig. 1 represents such an experiment, where the (2 qubits) operators used are the points and the series of measurement are the lines(vertical and horizontal) of this figure.
 Note that the last vertical line is doubled, we will see shortly why that is.

 First, let us check what the result of this experiment will be.
 Each operator here has its eigenvalues in ±1, meaning each result of a single measurement will